ypei1/ypei1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Fellow at the Institute of Energy, Environment and Economy (3E) and the Institute of Nuclear and New Energy Technology (INET) at Tsinghua University.
+I am a Postdoctoral Research Fellow at the Institute of Nuclear and New Energy Technology (INET) at Tsinghua University.

 I received my Ph.D. in Economics from the [University of Houston](https://www.uh.edu/class/economics/) in 2025.